Self-Employed Mortgages For First-Time Buyers

 Sourcing a deal and getting a decision in principle (DIP)

-With the fact find completed, your advisor can source the most suitable deal based on your needs, preferences and circumstances.
+With the fact find completed, and having reviewed your credit file, bank statements and other documentation, your advisor can then source the most suitable mortgage deal based on your needs and preferences.

 After presenting an illustration of the sourced mortgage product to you, and assuming you're happy with it, the broker will go back to the lender to get a Decision in Principle or DIP for short.